DOI-USGS/ds-pipelines-2-course/responses/17-inhibit-objects.md

   Implicitly created targets must all be files:
  - in: (in 3_visualize/out/figure_1.png) -- did you mean: site_data, 1_fetch/out/site_info.csv,
 ```
-Since `'in'` is not an object target with a recipe in the pipeline, `remake` is trying to find the file corresponding to "in", since it _must_ be a file if it isn't an object.
+Since `'in'` is not an object target with a recipe in the pipeline, `remake` is trying to find the file corresponding to `"in"`, since it _must_ be a file if it isn't a number or an object.

-We know "in" is not a file, it is instead a simple argument we want to expose in the recipe, so we can make modification.
+We know `"in"` is not a file, it is instead a simple argument we want to expose in the recipe, so we can make modification.
 To do this, wrapping the argument in the `I()` function tells remake to "treat this argument 'as is'", meaning don't try to infer anything fancy, just pass it along to the function.

 ```yaml